erikaheidi/guardcraft-server/README.md

       MC_level_seed: "-1718501946501227358"
 ```

 This will set up a server in **Survival** mode, with **Easy** difficulty, and a **Welcome to GuardCraft!** message of the day.
 The server will be named **GuardCraft** and will use the specified seed to generate the world.
 You should spawn in an area with a village nearby.
+If you want a random spawn point, you can comment out or remove the `MC_level_seed` variable.

 ![Spawn Area](./resources/spawn.png)